-MNES Project specifics Assessment against significant impact guidelines Targeted surveys for Golden Sun Moth by Ecology and Heritage Partners in 2020 did not record the species within the study area.
-Due to the lack of suitable food plants within the study area, Biosis agrees it is not likely that the development will have a significant impact on this species.
-Targeted surveys for Growling Grass Frog by Ecology and Heritage Partners in 2020 did not record the species, however due to the high rainfall in subsequent years it is possible this species is now using Herne Swamp, dams and associated drainage lines with Merri Creek.
+MNES Project specifics Assessment against significant impact guidelines SIC assessment has been completed for this species (Appendix 3).
+One additional listed fauna species, White- throated Needletail, has a medium likelihood of occurring in the airspace over the study area, but individuals are unlikely to use any terrestrial habitat within the study area.
 A SIC assessment has been completed for this species (Appendix 3).
-One additional listed fauna species, White- throated Needletail, has a medium likelihood of occurring in the airspace over the study area, but individuals are unlikely to use any terrestrial habitat within the study area.
-A SIC assessment has been completed for this species (Appendix 3). unlikely to constitute a significant impact on them.
+The remaining threatened species are not likely to occur and development is therefore unlikely to constitute a significant impact on them.
 EPBC Act listed ecological communities Two threatened Ecological Communities were recorded within the study area: Seasonal Herbaceous Wetland (Freshwater) of the Temperate Lowland Plain (SHWTLP) Natural Temperate grassland of the Victorian Volcanic Plain (NTGVVP).
-The proposed works will impact 0.30 hectares of SHWTLP.
+The proposed works will impact 0.03 hectares of SHWTLP.
 A SIC assessment has been completed for this community in Appendix 3.
-Given the impact is less than 1.37% of the TEC on the site, we do not consider it to be a significant impact.
+Given the impact is less than 0.15% of the TEC on the site, we do not consider it to be a significant impact.
 Patches of NTGVVP were recorded by EHP in 2020 and 2022 within patches of Plains Grassland (Ecology & Heritage Partners 2020, 2021).
 At the time of the Biosis survey (May 2023) patches of Plains Grassland did not meet the definition of the threatened community, however, May is a sub-optimal time to undertake grassland surveys.
 As such, these patches of native vegetation have the potential to be the threatened community.
 This community occurs outside of the impact footprint.
 It is considered unlikely the proposed works will cause a significant impact to this community.
-A SIC assessment

-Beveridge Intermodal Precinct | Stage 1A flora and fauna assessment report | 30 October 2024

-MNES Project specifics Assessment against significant impact guidelines for NTGVVP has been completed in Appendix 3.
+A SIC assessment for NTGVVP has been completed in Appendix 3.
 Migratory species Thirteen migratory species have been recorded or predicted to occur in the project search area (Appendix 2).
 There are recent records of Latham's Snipe, Common Sandpiper and White-throated Needletail in the local area and potential habitat within Herne Swamp, therefore a SIC assessment has been completed for these species (Appendix 3).
-While the remaining migratory species would be expected to use the study area on occasions, and some of them may do so regularly or may be resident, it does not provide important habitat for an ecologically significant proportion of any of these species and the project is not expected to result in a significant impact on them.
+While the remaining migratory species would be expected to use the study area on occasions, and some of them may do so regularly or may be resident, it does not provide important habitat for an ecologically significant proportion of any of these species

+Beveridge Intermodal Precinct | Stage 1A flora and fauna assessment report | 27 February 2025

+MNES Project specifics Assessment against significant impact guidelines and the project is not expected to result in a significant impact on them.
 Wetlands of international importance (Ramsar sites).
 The study area is not within the catchment of any Ramsar sites The study area does not drain directly into a Ramsar site and the development is not likely to result in a significant impact on any Ramsar site.
 Commonwealth Land The study area is located on land defined as Commonwealth Land under the EPBC Act.
 Whole of environment considerations for the site are limited to Merri Creek and Herne Swamp.
 Impacts to Herne Swamp and Merri Creek should be considered in a "whole of environment" Significant Impact Assessment as part of the EPBC referral for the project.